JoseMorenoJ/CPPtest/README.md

 Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.1-Basics.zip).

+### v.2 : Maths
+This release contains the solution for the "Basics" problems.
+It has the explanation in the README.md file and the problems in the Statements folder are solved.

+Get the zip file with the [statements](https://github.com/JoseMorenoJ/CPPtest/archive/v.2-Maths.zip).

 ### Next releases
 There will be a release for every kind of problem.
 Each release will also have the content of the previous versions.

 # In Progress
 This is what we are doing now:
-   - Review the explanations for the Basic problems to be ready to merge the Math problems.
-   - Review the code of the Math solutions: Take another look on the last of the problems.
+   - Review the explanations of Basics and Math.
+   - Finish the Algorithm explanations.
-   - Finish solving the other branches.
-Advanced and Algorithms.
+   - Finish the Advance problems, double check them and merge the branch.
+   - Then, comment the solutions of advance aswell.

 # Solutions
 In this section you will find the explanations to the solutions.
 You will also have a link to the code before and after solving it.
 We recommend **to have the code open** in another editor/window to follow the solutions easily.